macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  Dagmer's grin twisted his lips apart and showed the brown splinters of his teeth.
 "Nor for his trueborn son?"
 He hooted.
 "I

 know you too well, Theon.
 I saw you take your first step, helped you bend your first bow.
-‘Tis not me who feels wasted."
+'Tis not me who feels wasted."

  "By rights I should have my sister's command," he admitted, uncomfortably aware of how peevish that sounded.